ReSurfEMG/ReSurfEMG/README.md

 before execution.
 This is primarily intended for use in CI to create controlled environment.

-while not new, note that documentation is built using `sphinx` command for `setuptools`: `setup.py build_sphinx`, but `sphinx` is not installed as part of development dependencies, rather it is declared as a dependancy of `setup.py` itself.
+Please note that documentation is built using `sphinx` command for `setuptools`: `setup.py build_sphinx`, but `sphinx` is not installed as part of development dependencies, rather it is declared as a dependancy of `setup.py` itself.
 There are cases when `setup.py`